 Procedures of the Meeting

 The Mayor is the Chairperson at the meeting.
-The procedure of Council Meetings is laid down by a local law and an agenda, which lists the order of business for the meetings taken.
+The procedure of Council Meetings is laid down in its Governance Rules and an agenda, which lists the order of business for the respective meetings.

 The meeting begins at 7pm with the reading of an opening prayer, followed by an acknowledgement of the Wurundjeri people as the traditional owners of the land.
 Minutes of the previous meeting are confirmed, and Councillors disclose if they have a conflict of interest in any item on the agenda.